Skip to main content

 About

-Whispers Of A Machine is a single player puzzle game with mystery and science fiction themes.
+Whispers of a Machine is a single player action game with mystery and post-apocalyptic themes.
 It was developed by Clifftop Games and was released on April 17, 2019.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews